January '92, the ABA USA celebrates its 15th. anniversary.

 3. DIETER HERMANSTADTER (D)

-Winning jump: a 720, four meters high in the air and landing perfect on a WEBCO bike!
+Winning jump: TL doing a 720, four meters high in the air and landing perfect on a WEBCO bike!

 Officials were well taken care off during the years they were helping out at Slagharen: Free cottages (30) and free camping places were appointed to the E.C.C. officials.
 Catering consisted of free drinks during the day and a free lunch.
 All officials receives a small amount of money to pay for travel expenses and such (50 officials / around Hfl.
 3500,=).
 Every time on the Saturday evening, all officials came together in the main restaurant to have a diner and spent some time together.

 During the three day event the starting gate went down 800 times without any problems.
 This gate has been designed by engineers of the Honda Japan factory during the 1984 Worlds in Japan.
-We at Slagharen, copied this gate in 1986 and is still functional at the moment (2002) at the Valkenswaard Holland BMX track of FCC Lion d’Or.
+We at Slagharen, copied (done by Hans Croes) this gate in 1986 and is still functional at the moment (2002) at the Valkenswaard Holland BMX track of FCC Lion d’Or.

 *** foto Starthek Slagharen 3x (Japan - Slagharen - Valkenswaard).